PabloCortes33/recipes/README.md

 - 📖 **Markdown Viewer** - Read recipes directly in the browser with beautiful formatting
 - ⚖️ **Dynamic Serving Adjustment** - Automatically scale ingredient quantities for any serving size
 - 💡 **Recipe Ideas Brainstorming** - Jot down ideas on your phone, auto-saves locally, copy to paste into Claude/AI
+- 🤖 **AI-Powered Refactoring** - One-click to copy recipe + prompt to Claude for improvements
 - 🔄 **Easy Updates** - Just run one script to regenerate everything
 - ⚡ **Progressive Web App** - Install on your home screen like a native app
 - 🚀 **Offline Support** - Access your recipes even without internet (after first visit)